-Pick which card to pay off first.
+4. Pick which card to pay off first.

 When you’re trying to pay down your debt fast, pick one to focus your main efforts on.
-There are several different ways to choose, so pick the strategy that feels best for you.
+There are several ways to choose, so pick the strategy that feels best for you.

-Any extra money you have goes towards that one payment you choose, rather than spreading extra payments equally across all of your outstanding debts.
+Any extra money you have goes towards that one monthly payment you choose, rather than spreading extra payments equally across all of your outstanding debts.
 Set yourself up for success by picking a payoff strategy that will make you feel good about your progress, not bad about your debts.

-Lower your interest payments.
+6. Lower your interest rates.

-Find savings elsewhere in your budget.
+9. Find savings elsewhere in your budget.

 Even if you don’t want to switch, you can use your research as leverage when you call your current servicer and ask for a better deal.
 For instance, if your cable contract is up for renewal (and you decide to keep it), look at all the offers from other companies.
-Call your company and tell them you’re considering switching.
+Then, call your company and tell them you’re considering switching.
 Chances are, they’ll meet or beat that pricing just to keep you as a customer.

-Declutter and sell your belongings.
+10. Declutter and sell your belongings.

 Price your items competitively to help move them faster.
 While you probably think your stuff is worth a lot because you paid for it (and still might be paying for it), most people are only willing to spend a fraction of the original price when buying second hand.

-Get a side hustle to earn more.
+11. Get a side hustle to earn more.

-Funnel extra cash towards debt.
+12. Funnel extra money towards debt.

 So, every time you get unexpected money that doesn’t go towards your usual budget, you know exactly what to do: make a higher payment on your debt.
 You’ll be pleased to see how quickly those balances start to diminish.

-Appreciate life’s simple pleasures.
+13. Appreciate life’s simple pleasures.

 Much of our accumulated debt is driven by an urge for more stuff — and the bigger, the better.
 Get out of the mindset of “treating” yourself for good behavior with an expensive one-time shopping spree or splurge item.
-That’s not really fixing the problem of debt because you’ll always feel like you’re being deprived of something.
+That’s not really fixing the debt problem because you’ll always feel like you’re being deprived of something.
 Instead, appreciate what you do have.